 0 images remaining

-The image shows a rounded cavity in the apical right upper lobe, with a non-dependant soft-tissue nodule within it.
+A rounded cavity in the apical right upper lobe, with a non-dependent soft-tissue nodule within it is noted.
 There is some subtle ground-glass opacity surrounding the lesion.
 There were several other similar lesions in the right lung (not shown).

-The imaging features, combined with the clinical history, are characteristic of invasive fungal infection, most commonly due to Aspergillus spp..
-Care should be taken to avoid confusion with mycetoma, which occurs in patients with pre-existing lung cavities, is gravity-dependant, and lacks the ground-glass halo.
+The imaging features, combined with the clinical history, are characteristic of invasive fungal infection, most commonly due to Aspergillus spp.
+Care should be taken to avoid confusion with mycetoma, which occurs in patients with pre-existing lung cavities, is gravity-dependent, and lacks the ground-glass halo.

 Invasive aspergillosis occurs in immunosuppressed individuals and carries a 65-90% mortality rate if improperly treated.
 Cavitation occurs in the recovery phase and thus tends to indicate a better prognosis.

 - Abramson S. The Air-Crescent Sign.
 Radiology.
 2001; 218:230-232